How To Choose A Garden Shed

 This means that the roof is higher on one end and sloping towards the other end.
 This is ideal for slim line storage sheds so they can be placed against a wall and the roof sloping away from the wall drives all rainwater away from the wall.
 It is also ideal if higher wall height is needed at the entrance of the storage shed as there are models that have higher walls at the front where the door is and the roof slopes towards the back of the unit.

 This is the most economical option as flat roofs require the least amount of material and as a result of that they normally come at a lower price point.
 They are also the easiest and quickest to assemble.
-Generally speaking they cannot have optional skylight, so if you are planning to get a shed with a skylight, then flat roof models may not suit your needs.
+Generally speaking they cannot have optional skylight, however you now are able to add one to our EasySHED range.

 Sheds for the Right Price

 At Cheap Sheds we supply only high quality Australian Made sheds at the lowest prices.
 Our entire shed range come with a minimum 15 year Guarantee, although some do have 30 years.

 You can rest easy knowing you’ll never pay too much when you buy from Cheap Sheds.